 Integrator: Aria Digital Screens

-Matt Cornelissen, Director of Aria Digital Screens, weighs up the advantages of large format LED as a video wall replacement in shopfront retail applications:
+Matt Cornelissen, Director of Aria Digital Screens, weighs up the advantages of large format LED wall as an LCD video wall replacement in shopfront retail applications:

-LED is hard to beat on size as well.
+LED walls are hard to beat on size as well.
 There are obviously many variables when it comes to size and resolution but LED can give you the flexibility to achieve larger sizes with zero bezel.

 Viewing distance is another important factor in your decision.
 Your shopfront displays are primarily there to attract passing foot traffic.
 With this in mind, screen resolution doesn’t need to be super-fine.
 But customers are also likely to approach the display so you don’t want to be too lo-res and look cheap at close quarters.
 To return to the example of our retail client at The Glen, they initially requested 4mm pixel pitch but we encouraged them to go with the finer 2.4mm pitch.
 They’ve been delighted with the result and the display stands up to close scrutiny.
 I should add that if the client’s content included harder to read text and detail then we would need to explore the video wall option — hi-def commercial panels will do that better than LED; at least until super-fine pixel pitch LED comes down in price.